-The Council regularly shares AHD partnership expertise at national, regional, and local events, building awareness and knowledge of this concept, how it can be operationalized, and the value it offers to public health practice and academic organizations.
-For example, Council staff recently participated in the Tennessee Department of Health Academic Practice Linkages Symposium 2024 to provide an overview of AHD partnerships, and presentations are being prepared for the 2024 Public Health Learning Forum and American Public Health Association Annual Meeting this October.
+The Council on Linkages Between Academia and Public Health Practice (Council) regularly shares AHD partnership expertise at national, regional, and local events, building awareness and knowledge of this concept, how it can be operationalized, and the value it offers to public health practice and academic organizations.
+For example, Council staff highlighted AHD partnerships in a session at the 2024 Public Health Learning Forum: Workforce Development in Action titled, Unlocking Potential: Enhancing Capacity Through Academic Health Department Partnerships.
+The session recording is available on the TRAIN Learning Network.
+Additionally, in collaboration with the Academic and Practice Linkages in Public Health Caucus, an AHD partnership roundtable and luncheon was held at the 2024 American Public Health Association Annual Meeting this past October.
+This event was held in response to the AHD Learning Community's desire for an in-person gathering.
+The roundtable featured 10 presentations covering topics such as forming AHD's, student connections, and rurally-focused partnerships.

-Webinars play a significant role in the Council's educational offerings as well.
+Webinars play a significant role in the Council's educational offerings.
 The Council's series of AHD webinars has been running for 10 years, and webinars are also presented in collaboration with other organizations upon request.
-Later this month, Council staff will join with members of the AHD Learning Community to present a virtual seminar for Centers for Disease Control and Prevention staff on AHD partnerships and how they contribute to health department capacity.
-In addition, work is underway to make the collection of archived webinars in the AHD Webinar Series accessible as a training plan on the TRAIN Learning Network, and details will be shared through the Council on Linkages Update when that becomes available.
+Archived webinars from the AHD Webinar Series are now accessible as a training plan on the TRAIN Learning Network.
+With funding from the Association of State and Territorial Health Officials, the Council is planning a new webinar series focused on AHD partnerships that highlight relationships with minority-serving academic institutions.
+More information about the upcoming webinar series will be shared via the Council in Linkages Update.